HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

         - Delete shaders/shaders_slang/bezel/shaders/HyperspaceMadness
         - Delete all hsm presets from shaders/shaders_slang/bezel
         - Inside the .zip is a shaders folder, drop this shaders folder directly over your existing one and everything will go into the right place
-    - Set video driver to Vulcan (It will run in GLCore but seems 2x faster in Vulcan)
+    - Set video driver to Vulcan or GLCore (Vulcan seems faster)
     - Set video aspect ratio to your monitor aspect ratio, e.g. 16:9
     - Set integer scale to OFF
-    - Load a preset in the shaders menu, Mega Bezel shaders are found in shaders_slang/bezel
+    - Load a preset in the shaders menu, Mega Bezel shaders are found in shaders_slang/bezel/Mega_Bezel